 It’s around 6 p.m., and after a crazy week at work, you roll into the Lake George Area ready to relax.
 You check into a clean and comfy hotel room, or maybe an Adirondack cabin complete with dark wood paneling and a ten-point buck up on the wall, or maybe even a secluded campsite shaded by tall pines.
 It’s time to grab a bite to eat.

 There are dozens of eclectic and delicious restaurants in the Lake George Area.
-From family-owned Italian, to juicy burgers, to Mexican, Spanish, and more, where you eat depends on what you’re in the mood for and where you’re staying.
+From family-owned Italian to juicy burgers, Mexican, Spanish, and more, where you eat depends on what you’re in the mood for and where you’re staying.

 Glens Falls and Queensbury, the largest population towns in the region, make up the southern portion of the Lake George Area.
 That large population creates a lot of options for dinner on a Friday evening.
 You can park in downtown Glens Falls and walk to more restaurants than your stomach can handle in one night.
 Fenimore’s Neighborhood Pub, located in the Queensbury Hotel, is a casual gastro-pub that overlooks Glens Falls City Park.

 If you’re craving food with flair, you have several options in Glens Falls.
-Bistro Tallulah is a cozy eatery serving up creative Spanish, French, and Southern inspired cuisine with flavors you probably haven’t tasted before.
 Raul’s Mexican Grill is a city staple, offering fresh Mexican-American food in an atmosphere-rich nook on Glen Street.

 The middle section of the Lake George Area is made up Lake George Village, Bolton Landing, and Warrensburg.
 Lake George Village and Bolton Landing both sit on the shores of beautiful Lake George.
 A table overlooking the lake is easy to find.
 In Lake George Village, join the Lake George Beach Club.
 This waterfront restaurant on Montcalm Street is newly renovated, serves quality food and drinks, and often has live music.
 If you’re a craft beer enthusiast, check into The Adirondack Pub & Brewery and have dinner at the bar.
 Their award-winning beers are varied and excellent, and their fall seasonal brews go down quick on a Friday evening.
 Pasta-lovers should head to Mario’s Restaurant, a family-owned Lake George Village fixture since 1954.